kyle1320/kylecutler-com-static/README.md

 ### `templates/`:

 Pug templates.
 These templates will not be compiled to the output.
 Instead, they are used for importing by the Pug templates within the `content/` directory.

+## Polyfills

+The majority of polyfills are included via [polyfill.io](https://cdn.polyfill.io).
+This way, modern browsers need not load as many polyfills, and browsers can leverage caching to reduce overall load times across pages.
+There are a few ES6+ polyfills injected by Babel, and any additional polyfills needed can be included by requiring their NPM packages in the appropriate JS source file.

 ## Vendor Scripts